trustpoliticsfear/trustpoliticsfear.github.io/_texts/The-World-Ive-Grown-Up-In.md

 ## Haley, 17, female, Penant Hills, Anglo Australian, Jewish

-I feel like for people in my generation, the war terror has kind of just been in the background of our lives.
+I feel like for people in my generation, the war on terror has kind of just been in the background of our lives.
 We learned about all the different wars and conflicts in school and we hear about them in the news, but I feel like it has unfortunately become a normal thing.
 I think because we see it so often and hear about it, we have, as a generation, become immune to the sadness and grief that we all should actually feel.
 For example, when I see something in the news about an attack or a murder, it's bad, but I feel that the automatic internal reaction is, damn, that sucks, and then you go on living your life without thinking about it again.
 Also, another thing is that you become really selective about what you feel sadness for.
 What I mean is that, for example, with the Ariana Grande concert bombing, I feel like there wasn't enough people paying attention to the victims.

-## Jess, 17, female, Castle Hill, Anglo-Chinese Australian, Christian

-I think anger is productive.
-It's what changes society.
-But growing up in today's day and age I still don't know what I'm angry about.
-I'm still figuring it out.

 ## Rick, 17, male, North West Sydney, Anglo Australian, religion not stated